Diocese of Trenton: 1900 to 1950

 In 1909, McFaul created a controversy when he accused the professors at American colleges and universities of an "upbuilding of a cynicism and intimacy with immoral ideas."
 In 1910, the Religious Teachers Filippini entered the diocese to work among the Italian immigrants in St. Joachim's Parish in South Trenton.
 McFaul established Catholic Charities in Trenton in 1913.

-After McFaul died in 1917, Pope Benedict XV appointed Reverend Thomas Walsh from the Diocese of Buffalo as the third bishop of Trenton.
+After McFaul died in 1917, Pope Benedict XV appointed Thomas Walsh as the third bishop of Trenton.
+The college division of Mount Saint Mary was moved in 1924 to Lakewood, where it became Georgian Court College.
+It is today Georgian Court University.
 Walsh in 1927 dedicated the new St. James High School in Monmouth County.
 Walsh in 1927 became bishop of Newark.

 John J. McMahon of Buffalo was the next bishop of Trenton, named by Pope Pius XI in 1928.
 He died four years later in 1932.
-In 1933, the Religious Teachers Filippini established Villa Victoria Academy, an all-girls middle and high school.
+In 1933, the Religious Teachers Filippini established Villa Victoria Academy, an all-girls middle and high school, in Mercer County.
 To replace McMahon, Pius XI appointed Monsignor Moses E. Kiley of the Archdiocese of Chicago as bishop of Trenton.
 McMahon died in 1932.

 In 1934, Kiley was appointed the fifth bishop of Trenton by Pope Pius XI.
 His most notable achievement in Trenton was refinancing $10,000,000 of church obligations.
 In 1937, Pope Pius XI erected the Diocese of Camden, taking its territory, taking South Jersey from the Diocese of Trenton.
 The Diocese of Trenton now had a Catholic population of 210,114 in eight counties with 212 diocesan priests, 121 parishes and 70 parochial schools.
 Kiley became archbishop of the Archdiocese of Milwaukee in 1940.
 Auxiliary Bishop William A. Griffin of Trenton was named bishop of diocese in 1940 by Pope Pius XII.